gamedev4995/Proyecto-Final/README.md

-# Final Project - nombre del juego
+# Final Project - Dungeon Escapade

-For our final class project, we chose to do a maze game
+For our final class project, we chose to do a maze game in which the player gets chased by a monster and must find 3 keys in order to escape.

 ---